DendyLiJunyi/algorithms_in_FP/README.md

 # algorithms_in_FP
- This is a repository for algorithm's implementation in Lean4 and Haskell.
+Algorithm design with Lean4 and Haskell.
+Based on the book *Algorithm Design With Haskell* and *Purely Functional Data Structures*.